A Peaceful Path though Conflict

 Our Services

-The mediated parenting plan included an intake session with each party as well as two joint sessions, all attended over Zoom.
-This also includes the mediation agreement to be submitted to lawyers to become apart of the Separation Agreement.
+The mediation process includes an intake session with each party as well as joint sessions, all attended over Zoom, billed at $175 hourly.
+Mediations are two-hours long.
+You will receive a Mediation Agreement to be submitted to lawyers to become the Separation Agreement.

 This plan will include consensus on:

-Should parties require more than two joint sessions, each session will be billed independently at a rate of $350 per 90 minute call.
+Should parties require more than two joint sessions, each session will be billed independently at a rate of $175/h.

 These sessions also function as helpful follow-ups to check-in on agreements in a few months or years time as children age or circumstances change.